 - Now close the folder and restart your Mac.

 Note: It’s harmless to delete a .plist file because after rebooting, your Mac will regenerate the deleted preference file itself.

-The slow copying on Big Sur issue can be very annoying as we are used to quick file transfers on Mac.
+The slow copying issue on Monterey can be very annoying as we are used to quick file transfers on Mac.
 But the problem does happen now and then, particularly when you just upgraded your Mac to a newer macOS version.
 The fixes above should help you resolve the issue and get Finder functioning normally again.